Tagirijus/plainvoice/DEVELOPMENT.md

 ### DocumentType

 This class is for describing a Document class.
 The idea is that the user should be able to create own document types later and the Document class can be more flexible that way.

+**Document attributes**

+The user can define certain attributes to the document type like:

+- folder:
+    Where the documents are stored normally.
+With this the automatic loading and savin is possible.
+It can also be a relative path like "./" and then the programm will look relative to where it was started.
+- filename_pattern:
+    With this the saving for new documents will be based of the given filename pattern.
+Also with this pattern the method for getting the next code number works.
+- date_issued_fieldname:
+    Here the user can describe which fixed field holds the date for "issued".
+Like the date an invoice was issued.
+- date_due_fieldname:
+    Here the user can describe which fixed field holds the date for "due".
+Like the date an invoice is due.
+- date_done_fieldname:
+    Here the user can describe which fixed field holds the date for "done".
+Like the date an invoice was paid.
+- title_fieldname:
+    Here the user can describe which fixed field holds the readable title or even titles.
+Like a unique name the document should have.
+It can also be a list of fieldnames, where the first one will be used first.
+If this will have an empty string, it will look to the next field.
+If all given fields have no string given, the get_name() method of the document will be used as a fallback.

+**Fixed fields**

 With this class the user can describe the fixed fields or a DataModel object.
 Also this object holds the information about where such documents are being stored (e.g. folder).

 Possible _fixed field types_ are: